Hakujou/alpine-ec2-ami/README.md

 for more details.  *Please note that these scripts do not implement the first two methods on the list.*

-### Building AMIs
+### Building OMIs

 To build all build targets in a target profile, simply...
 ```
-./scripts/builder.py amis <profile>
+./scripts/builder.py omis <profile>
 ```

 You can also build specfic build targets within a profile:
 ```
-./scripts/builder.py amis <profile> <build1> <build2> ...
+./scripts/builder.py omis <profile> <build1> <build2> ...
 ```

 Before each build, new Alpine Linux *releases* are detected and the version's core profile is updated.

-If there's already an AMI with the same name as the profile build's, that build will be skipped and the process moves on to build the other profile's build targets (if any).
+If there's already an OMI with the same name as the profile build's, that build will be skipped and the process moves on to build the other profile's build targets (if any).